 Fill it up with some dough.

 Aaaand, drop it!
-Keep the biscuits bout 1 inch apart so they don’t collide and bake up together.
+Give the biscuits some breathing room so they don’t collide and bake up together.

 Pop the pan into a preheated 400 degree oven for 20-23 minutes or until the very tops of the biscuits are golden brown.

 And here we go, aren’t they perdy?
 I really, really like’m.

 I like them even more on top of some soup.

 especially my Chicken Pot Pie Soup.
 Have y’all tried that one yet?
 If not, make it and then make the biscuits to go with it and you’ll just love it!